tigersmuseum/history/units/README.md

 can usefully share reference data about those.

 UK Military units are [here](units.xhtml).
-The focus is those relevant to the Hampshire regiments, but this list is continually to include those mentioned in other sources on this site.
+The focus is those relevant to the Royal Hampshire regiment, but this list is regularly updated to include those mentioned in other sources on this site.
 The aim is to create a master list of unit URI's and labels to be used in linked data models.
 This file is in XHTML+RDFa format.